Kings: With the exception of the

 of coins, the suit symbol appears twice in the Fournier knave of coins;

-elegant deck it appears thrice.
+elegant pack it appears thrice.

 to Tarot de Marseille and North Italian playing cards.
 The